-The TFCC complex is a whole which is located on the pink side of the wrist.
-The function of the complex is to maintain and stabilize the wrist joint and to absorb forces from the outside.
+The TFCC complex is a whole that is located on the pinky side of the wrist.
+The function of the complex is to maintain and stabilize the wrist joint and to absorb external forces.

-The TFC complex is located on the pink side of the wrist.
-It is located between the ulna (radius), radius (ulna) and the carpal bones.
-The TFCC consists of ligaments and cartilaginous discus.
-Which should ensure that the wrist joint is maintained and forces are absorbed.
+The TFC complex is located on the pinky side of the wrist.
+It is located between the ulna (radius bone), radius (ulna) and the carpal bones.
+The TFCC consists of ligaments and cartilaginous disc.
+Which must ensure that the wrist joint is maintained and forces are absorbed.

-In case of injury to the TFCC, the discus, the cartilage or the ligaments are affected.
+Injury to the TFCC involves damage to the disc, cartilage or ligaments.
 The wrist, when making a movement, will feel painful and nagging.

-The TFCC injury occurs in most cases when there is an acute overload, much force released on the wrist.
+The TFCC injury is in most cases caused by an acute overload, a lot of force released on the wrist.
 This can happen during a fall.
-During a fall, the wrist is often overstretched or a strange movement within the wrist may be caused by the TFCC.
+During a fall, the wrist is often overstretched or a strange movement within the wrist may affect the TFCC.

-TFCC injury is common in sports such as gymnastics, boxing, rugby and hockey.
-The TFCC can also prevent injury to people with a longer radius.
-The space within the TFCC is smaller and therefore there is a chance that pain is experienced more quickly.
+TFCC injuries are common in sports such as gymnastics, boxing, rugby and hockey.
+The TFCC can also prevent injury in people with a longer radius bone.
+The space within the TFCC is smaller and therefore there is a chance that pain will be experienced more quickly.

-If the aforementioned symptoms and complaints are similar, it is important to find out where it comes from.
-If the cracks are small, the TFCC will repair itself and it is important to have a rest, possibly on the basis of a bandage or wrist brace.
-It also does not hurt to go long with a physiotherapist.
+If the above mentioned symptoms and complaints match, it is important to find out where it comes from.
+If the cracks are small, the TFCC will repair itself and it is important to keep calm, possibly by means of a bandage or wrist brace.
+It also doesn't hurt to go long with a physiotherapist.

 The wrist brace that ProBrace can advise you:

-An affordable and well-supported brace?
+An affordable and supportive brace?
 Go for the Spectra wrist brace from Ossur with the highest support in its class.